Lone Star College System: History

 North Harris Montgomery Community College District.

-As the district expanded to include areas outside north Harris and Montgomery Counties, the Board of Trustees decided the District's current name did not adequately define the service area, plus it was hard to remember and was quite lengthy.
-During the first semester of the 2007 - 2008 school year, trustees initiated a name-change process using an online voting system; among the options was the name Lone Star College System which was offered as 1) two of the colleges (Lone Star College–North Harris and Lone Star College–Montgomery) already included the name and 2) the 75th Texas Legislature adopted HR1123, recognizing Montgomery County as the birthplace of the Flag of Texas, known for its lone star which serves as the state motto.
+As the district expanded to include areas outside north Harris and Montgomery Counties, the board of trustees decided the district's then-name did not adequately define the service area, and it was hard to remember and quite lengthy.
+During the first semester of the 2007-08 school year, trustees initiated a name-change process using an online voting system; among the options was the name Lone Star College System', which was offered as two of the colleges (Lone Star College–North Harris and Lone Star College–Montgomery) already included the name and the 75th Texas Legislature adopted HR1123, recognizing Montgomery County as the birthplace of the Flag of Texas, known for its lone star.

-The name Lone Star College System was selected by those voting, and on November 1, 2007, the Board of Trustees officially approved Lone Star College System as the District's new name.
-The Lone Star College logo, known as "The Star of Tomorrow," was designed by Houston advertising agency Richards/Carlberg.
+The name Lone Star College System was selected by those voting, and on November 1, 2007, the board of trustees officially approved Lone Star College System as the district's new name.
+The Lone Star College logo, known as "The Star of Tomorrow", was designed by Houston advertising agency Richards/Carlberg.